 Soft Bound Thesis Submission for Examination

 You will need to submit four soft bound copies of your thesis.
 These can be double sided, however single sided is preferable, size permitting.
-Make sure to include one signed in pen soft bound declaration (no photocopied or scanned versions) handed in separately, not bound into the thesis.
+Make sure to include one signed in pen soft bound declaration handed in separately, not bound into the thesis.
+A photocopied or scanned declaration is acceptable as long as the signature is hand written not typed.

 Submission of your thesis is to the Doctoral and Scholarships Office, room G08 in the Clocktower Building.